 About Barrow Neurological Institute

 Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center is an internationally renowned medical center that offers care for people from throughout the world with brain and spine diseases, disorders, and injuries.
-Michael Lawton, MD, one of the world’s leading neurosurgeons, is the director of the institute, which performs more neurosurgical procedures annually than anywhere in the United States.
+Michael Lawton, MD, one of the world’s leading neurosurgeons, is the president and CEO of the institute, which performs more neurosurgical procedures annually than anywhere in the United States.
 U.S. News & World Report routinely lists St. Joseph’s as one of the best hospitals in the nation for neurological and neurosurgical care.

 To advance the knowledge and practice of medicine in neuroscience through basic and clinical research, education of medical professionals, and innovation in clinical techniques and technology.